Distinguished Staff Awards honor outstanding Ohio State staff

 Norma was instrumental in piloting the OSU Extension shared support staff model, which set the standard for other OSU Extension processes across Ohio.
 Her reliability and work ethic have been influential in improving office operations and integral in the success of the Putnam County 4-H program.
 Through her leadership, Norma streamlined operations and reduced administrative costs in Putnam and the surrounding counties.

-Jim WarnerJim Warner
+Headshot of Jim WarnerJim Warner

 Program Director, Nutrition Services